 Per Section 627.43141, Florida Statutes, a property and casualty contract renewal may contain a change in policy terms.
-If a renewal contains such a change, the insurer must give the named insured written notice of the change which must be included with the notice or renewal premium required by Section 627.4133 and Section 627.728, Florida Statutes. (some policies that fall within this category are: personal auto, commercial and residential property, worker’s compensation, employer’s liability, inland marine, personal liability and watercraft).
+If a renewal contains such a change, the insurer must give the named insured written notice of the change which may be included with the notice of renewal premium required by F.S.
+627.4133 and F.S.
+627.728 or sent separately within the specified timeframe.
+Some policies that fall within this category are: personal auto, commercial and residential property, worker’s compensation, employer’s liability, inland marine, personal liability and watercraft.
+The insurer must also provide a sample copy of the notice to the named insured’s insurance agent before or at the same time the notice is provided to the named insured.
 The notice must be entitled “Notice of Change in Policy Terms.”

 Although not required, proof of mailing or registered mailing through the US Postal Service of the “Notice of Change in Policy Terms” to the named insured at the address shown in the policy is sufficient proof of notice.